KAMU-TV

-KAMU-TV (channel 12) is a PBS member television station licensed to College Station, Texas, United States.
-Owned by Texas A&M University, it is a sister station to NPR member KAMU-FM 90.9.
-The two stations share studios on the third floor of the Innovative Learning Classroom Building on the university's campus; KAMU-TV's transmitter is located at adjacent Hensel Park.
-KAMU-TV serves as the sole PBS member station for the Waco–Temple–Bryan market.
+KAMU-TV (channel 12) is the public television station of Texas A&M University in College Station, Texas, United States, airing programming from PBS.
+KAMU-TV and KAMU-FM 90.9, the university's NPR station, broadcast from studios on the third floor of the Innovative Learning Classroom Building on the university's campus on Lamar Street; KAMU-TV's transmitter is located nearby in Hensel Park.